-CL89 REVIEW OF THE CONSTITUTION
+C130 REVIEW OF THE CONSTITUTION

-Consideration was given to a report seeking approval for a number of amendments to the Constitution.
+Consideration has been given to recommending the Council to approve a number of changes to the Constitution.

-COUNCIL RESOLVED - That the proposed changes to the Council's Constitution, as set out in Appendix 2 of the report, and including an amendment to Article 18 to change Newcastle Gateshead Clinical Commissioning Group to the North East and North Cumbria Integrated Care Board, be approved.
+RESOLVED - That the Council be recommended to approve the proposed changes to the Council's Constitution as set out in appendix 2 to the report.